 - 2 teaspoons 8g vanilla extract

 - 1 1/4 cups 292g full fat sour cream

 Swiss buttercream frosting/ chocolate transfer

-- Make the cakes.
-Preheat the oven to 350°F. Grease the bottom and sides of three 7-inch springform pans (if you don’t have 3, you can reuse the ones you have or use two 9-inch pans).
+- Preheat the oven to 350°F. Grease the bottom and sides of three 7-inch springform pans (if you don’t have 3, you can reuse the ones you have or use two 9-inch pans).
 Line the bottom and sides with parchment paper, and then grease the paper.

 - In the bowl of a standing mixer fitted with the paddle attachment, cream the butter and sugar together.
 Add the eggs, vanilla and almond extracts, and beat until combined.
 Combine the flour, baking powder, and salt and add to the mixer bowl in three batches, alternating with the sour cream and beginning and ending with the flour mixture.
 Scrape down the bowl and beat on high speed for 3 minutes.
 Divide the batter evenly into pans, or if reusing a pan, fill each pan two-thirds full.